A Suggestion of Bankruptcy, Part I

 The need for a functioning banking system was rooted in bitter memories of Revolutionary War inflation and the sorry legacy of the worthless “Continental Currency.”
 This latter item was the fiat paper currency issued during the Revolutionary War.
 (I wrote about this in an article in Whiskey & Gunpowder published Dec.
 7, 2004, entitled “Currency in Colonial America: Then and Now: Making Money in Early America.”)

 In the late 1770s, the Revolutionary Congress authorized the issuance of millions of “dollars” worth of Continentals with which to pay for the fight against Great Britain.
 By the time of the Battle of Yorktown, in 1781, however, the Continentals had become all but worthless.
 But there was no alternative currency, either.
 In Colonial America, there was almost no “real” currency in circulation, particularly no significant gold or silver coinage, so the Continentals took on a life of their own.
 The subsequent use of Continental scrip in the 1780s, left over from the Revolutionary War, led to rampant monetary inflation, which severely handicapped the economic development of the nation.
 This monetary failure was one of the key factors that undermined the first “American” national political system created by the Articles of Confederation.
-It followed that, during the decade of the 1790s, absent any federal bankruptcy laws, the individual states maintained their own respective systems of laws about debtor and creditor relations.
+It followed that, during the decade of the 1790s, absent any federal bankruptcy laws, the individual states maintained their own respective systems of laws about debtor and credit

 The Act of 1800